Divyanshkumar62/ai-news-feed/README.md

 1. Clone the repository.
 2. Navigate to the `backend` folder and follow the instructions in `backend/README.md` to set up the backend.
 3. Navigate to the `frontend` folder and follow the instructions in `frontend/README.md` to set up the frontend.

-## Next Steps

-*   Implement the missing TODOs in the code.
-*   Set up a database (SQLite for MVP, PostgreSQL for production).
-*   Implement local summarization using Ollama.
-*   Implement API fallback for summarization.
-*   Deploy the backend to Railway.app or Render.com.
-*   Deploy the frontend to Vercel.